The best personal item bag for travel by air today may not be the one you’ve used before.

 The Best Personal Item Bag Fits Most Scenarios

 In a perfect world, you’d have a personal item bag that would see you through any potential check-in scenario.
 But as we all know, the airlines are doubling down on passenger carry on restrictions.
+The best personal item bag for plane configurations that vary has to be versatile.
+Frontier personal item size and Delta personal item size, for example, are different.

 Many are adding fees designed to, depending upon what you believe, cut down on the amount of cabin baggage as seat configurations, increase the number of bodies in coach, or gouge paying customers for stuff that used to be free.